joshbegley/nyt-latest/previous.md

 `Ash spewing from Sicily’s Mount Etna volcano caused the cancelation of more than 700 flights, during the peak of Italy’s summer tourism season.`\
 https://www.nytimes.com/video/world/europe/100000011090024/mount-etna-eruption-travelers-sicily-italy.html

-**Trump-Led Board Votes Again to Close Kennedy Center for Renovations**\
+**Kennedy Center Board Decides to Inscribe Trump’s Name on Building**\
-`The decision will be reviewed by a federal judge who previously said the board had not thoroughly evaluated the president’s plan.`\
+`The vote to add “Restored and Renovated by President Donald J. Trump” is an aggressive test of a judge’s order to remove his name.`\
 https://www.nytimes.com/2026/08/13/arts/design/kennedy-center-closure-board-vote-trump.html

 **California May Let Residents Choose ‘Jewish’ as an Ethnic Identifier**\